-CUNY policy states that all students registering for a fully in-person or hybrid class for the 2021 tall term must be fully vaccinated to attend in-person classes unless they have been granted an exception or a medical exemption.
-Further, any student accessing campus for any reason will need to be vaccinated and verified in CUNYfirst.
+CUNY policy states that all students wishing to access any CUNY campus must be fully vaccinated against COVID-19 and verified in CUNYfirst unless they are one of the few that have been granted an exception or a medical exemption.
 Detailed vaccination guidelines and the timelines needed to be fully vaccinated can be found on the Student Vaccination Policy Frequently Asked Questions.

 How can I upload or submit my vaccination documentation?

 Students can provide verification of a COVID-19 vaccination by submitting evidence of vaccination through the CUNYfirst portal.
 A user guide on how to upload proof of vaccination can be found here.

 What is the deadline for uploading or submitting my vaccination documentation?